-Owned and operated by Monroe alma mater, William and Mary, Ash Lawn-Highland offers guided tours daily and hosts special events throughout the year.
+Owned and operated by Monroe alma mater, William and Mary, James Monroe's Highland offers guided tours daily and hosts special events throughout the year.
+Please visit website for current hours and events: www.highland.org

 In addition to the main house, the property includes various outbuildings, boxwood gardens, and farm animals.
 The museum shop features presidential memorabilia, a large selection of books, sandwiches and salads delivered fresh daily, and a Virginia Artisans Room containing locally handmade items.